-Our Running Start program helps new Bears and select rising sixth graders make freinds and get acquainted with the Middle School before the academic year even begins.
+Our Running Start program helps new Bears and select rising sixth graders make friends and get acquainted with the Middle School before the academic year even begins.
 Thanks to small class sizes (the average is 15 students), as well as honors courses in mathematics for Forms I and II, each Middle School boy has the opportunity to excel and learn strong fundamentals that will prepare him for Upper School and college.
 Our unique eight-day schedule with mid-morning breaks allows students to experience each class at different times for optimal learning and provides a window for students and teachers to get to know each other better, as well as to engage in clubs or service opportunities.

 Steering Their Own Education

 Boys study one of four languages — Spanish, French, Latin and Mandarin Chinese — and, with the help of a dedicated academic technologist, use appropriate educational technology as a learning supplement in the classrooms.
 Teachers challenge students to accept academic responsibility, develop and defend a personal point of view, advocate for themselves, and expand the boundaries of their intellectual imagination.
 In keeping with this approach, in the spring of 2014 middle schoolers were invited to participate in conferences with their parents and faculty advisors, a first at Landon.
 This change empowered our boys to take the lead in conversations about their learning and provided an opportunity for collaboration between advisors, parents and students.